 Sales managers help with the forecasts and know that over-forecasting brings additional stocks with the problem of write-off or write-down of un-useable stocks for whatever reason.
 In the retail trade, merchandisers understand that over-ordering leads to greater volumes of ‘sale discount or markdown products.

-Manufacturing managers are beginning to understand that overproduction of one product leads to that counter-intuitive problem: higher warehouse stocks of what you do not want to sell now, yet lower stocks of what you do want to deliver as you are selling them.
+Manufacturing managers are beginning to understand that over-production of one product leads to a counter-intuitive problem.
+You end up with higher warehouse stocks of what you do not want to sell now, yet lower stocks of what you do want to deliver as you are selling them.

 Distribution has to deliver right first time, or the accounts department has to cope with invoicing problems or Sales have a disgruntled customer.
 That usually means that the money does not come in when it should.